zense/IIITB-StudentKit/docs/faq.md

   The fees will be mentioned in your offer later.
 It is usually the fees for the first semester.

-7. **What is the scene of ragging at IIITB?**
+7. **What is the scene of ragging at IIIT Bangalore?**

-  IIITB is a totally ragging free campus.
+  IIIT Bangalore is a totally ragging free campus.
 There is a healthy relationship between seniors and juniors.
 Juniors can take help or guidance from seniors without any hesitation.